MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 Security best practice is to disable  Interactive and remote Interactive log on permissions for service accounts.
 Security teams, across organizations have strict controls to enforce this best practice to prevent credential theft and associated attacks.

-System Center 2019 - Operations Manager supports hardening of service accounts and do not require Interactive and Remote Interactive log on rights for service accounts.
+System Center 2019 - Operations Manager supports hardening of service accounts and requires no Interactive or  Remote Interactive log on rights for service accounts.

 Earlier version of Operations Managers has *Allow log on locally* as the default log on type.
 Operations Manager 2019 uses *Service Log on* as the log on type, by default.
 This leads to the following changes: